JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/create_env.rst

 Next we'll describe how to create a Dockerfile and register it with `hub.docker.com <https://docs.docker.com/docker-hub/>`_.
 But first create an account and click on "Create a Repository".
 In the space provided, enter a name for your container, that doesn't have to exist yet, like :bash:`aligner-bbmap`.
 You will push a docker image to this name after you create it in the next steps.

 To make the Dockerfile, you can use the same commands you used for the conda environment.
-Notice that it is good practice to specify the versions for each software like I have done in the example Dockerfile.
+Notice that it is good practice to specify the versions when installing software like I have done in the example Dockerfile.
 Of course, you can drop the versions altogether to get the latest version but the Dockerfile may not work out-of-the-box in the future due to version conflicts.

 .. note::
     It is helpful, when creating the Dockerfile to test each command (i.e. apt-get, wget, conda install, etc) manually, inside an empty docker container.
-Once everything is installed, you can copy the commands to a Dockerfile.
+Once everything is working, you can copy the commands to a Dockerfile.

-This will create a container with an ubuntu base image:
+This docker command will create an interactive container with an ubuntu base image.
+You can start installing stuff as root.

 .. code-block:: text

     docker run -it ubuntu:latest /bin/bash

-The Dockerfile (provided in 5min_example) looks like
+Here is an example Dockerfile (provided in 5min_example).
+We will create a container from it.

 .. code-block:: text